Labour court jurisdiction in Germany explained

 Key takeaways

-• Any legal claim should be filed with the correct labour court – both subject-matter and local jurisdiction must match.
+• Employees must file their claim with the competent labour court in Germany – both subject matter and local jurisdiction must match.

 • Labour courts have subject-matter jurisdiction for all disputes between employees and employers, from hiring to termination.